-This module is a survey of the main trends in feminist literary theory.
-Lectures will start by providing a brief historical background of feminist literary theory and its development in order to prepare the students for the present literary movements with which they will engage for the rest of the semester duration.
+This module is a survey of the main trends in twentieth-century literary theory.
+Lectures will start by providing a brief historical background of literary criticism and its development in order to prepare the students for the present literary movements with which they will engage for the rest of the semester duration.